jic-dtool/dtool-lookup-server-annotation-filter-plugin/README.rst

 Routes
 ------

-This plugin has four routes.
+This plugin has five routes.

 - POST /annotation_filter_plugin/annotation_keys
 - POST /annotation_filter_plugin/annotation_values
 - POST /annotation_filter_plugin/num_datasets
 - POST /annotation_filter_plugin/datasets
+- GET /annotation_filter_plugin/version

 The first gives access to all annotations keys that have are present on at least one dataset with a basic value.
 The keys will only be extracted from